 Video-assisted learning is becoming increasingly common.
 In fact, our own research has shown that the majority of teachers use videos as an educational tool at least occasionally.
 However, certain challenges keep coming up.
 Teachers have difficulty finding and curating appropriate video content.
 Luckily, we have a handy list of both free and premium video resources for you below.

 Continue reading for tips and tricks that will bring your video-assisted learning to the next level.
+Or go straight to myViewBoard Clips for an educational video solution.

 Effectively using educational videos could become a large burden or blessing to teachers.
 From our recent whitepaper Video-Assisted Learning Insights: The Struggle for Teachers to Access Video Content, we have found that an incredible 96% of teachers surveyed are using videos in their classrooms.
 Educational videos are absolutely a part of today’s lesson plans but to use them effectively is not an easy task.